patrickkempff/eslint-config-tuil/README.md

-# :snowflake: ESLint Config Tuil - WIP
+# :fire: ESLint TypeScript Config Tuil

 An ESLint shareable config for TypeScript that has TypeScript with Standard, Jest and React best practises.
+Used in [react-native-template-tuil](https://www.npmjs.com/package/react-native-template-tuil).

 ## Usage